Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 * Tree structure graph, graphic
 * construct tree algorithm
 * depth first search - DFS traversal of a Tree
+* DFS or Depth-First Search
+* BFS or Breadth-First Search

 You have to know when directories end and dirEntries("", SpanMode.breadth) might not provide that.
 You might need to recheck manualy before printing symbol.